VisTrails/VisTrails/doc/usersguide/example_scikit_learn.rst

    :align: center
    :height: 400px

-   The left hand side of the pipeline uses PCA, which can use Transform to be applied to new data.
+   The left hand side of the pipeline uses ``PCA``, which can use ``Transform`` to be applied to new data.
-   The right hand side uses the manifold learning method TSNE, which can not be applied to new data, and therefore directly produces the transformed input data (in contrast to PCA, which produces a model).
+   The right hand side uses the manifold learning method ``TSNE``, which cannot be applied to new data, and therefore directly produces the transformed input data (in contrast to ``PCA``, which produces a model).

 Cross Validation and Grid Search
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 To perform a cross validation or grid search with a model, simply create a module for the model, without providing any training data.
-The output will be an unfitted model, that can be used as input for grid_search or cross-validation:
+The output will be an unfitted model that can be used as input for grid search or cross validation:

 .. figure:: figures/example_scikit_learn/cross_val_score.png
    :align: center
    :height: 400px

-GridSearch needs as additional input a dictionary of parameter values, that is best specified using a PythonSource module:
+``GridSearch`` needs as additional input a dictionary of parameter values, that is best specified using a ``PythonSource`` module:

 .. figure:: figures/example_scikit_learn/grid_search.png
    :align: center
    :height: 400px

-GridSearch itself has a model output port, so that the grid search can be used, for example, in CrossValScore to perform a nested cross-validation.
+``GridSearch`` itself has a model output port, so that the grid search can be used, for example, in ``CrossValScore`` to perform a nested cross-validation.

 .. figure:: figures/example_scikit_learn/nested_cross_validation.png